Postgraduate Certificate in Midwifery Practice

 Already a registered midwife and looking for a way to extend your professional expertise?

 A perfect springboard into further study, the Postgraduate Certificate allows you to start slowly and increase your qualifications as you go.
-Each programme contributes to the next so that four papers successfully completed in the Certificate mean you only need four more to achieve the Postgraduate Diploma in Midwifery.
-Online learning resources may include PowerPoint presentations, worksheets, word documents, interactive web pages and links to relevant electronic documents or websites.
+Each programme contributes to the next so that four papers successfully completed in the Certificate mean you only need two or four more to achieve the Postgraduate Diploma in Midwifery.
+Online learning resources may include PowerPoint presentations, worksheets, Word documents, interactive web pages and links to relevant electronic documents or websites.

 What You Study